Dr. Shirley's History Pages

 AD 384

-Jerome presents Pope Damasus I with the new Latin translation of the Gospels
+Jerome presented Pope Damasus I with the new Latin translation of the Gospels

 AD 386

-Ambrose of Milan introduces the singing of hymns as part of the Church liturgy;
+Ambrose of Milan introduced the singing of hymns as part of the Church liturgy

-Jerome moves to Bethlehem, lives as a monk in a cave, learns Hebrew, translates the whole Bible into Latin
+Jerome moved to Bethlehem, lived as a monk in a cave at Bethlehem, learnt Hebrew, translated the whole Bible into Latin

 approx. date for the completion of the Jerusalem Talmud (commentary on the Mishnah)